MicrosoftDocs/fabric-docs/docs/data-science/tutorial-power-bi-dependencies.md

 ---
-title: 'Tutorial: Analyze functional dependencies in a Power BI sample dataset'
+title: Tutorial: Analyze functional dependencies in a Power BI sample dataset (preview)
 description: This article shows how to analyze functional dependencies that exist in columns of a DataFrame. ms.reviewer: mopeakande
 reviewer: msakande